-Climate-related Risk Scenario Time horizon 2030 2050 2080 High Very high High Loss of clients SSP1 With a strong emphasis on sustainability, high environmental performance could leaurge us to prioritise sustainable practices increasingly environmentally conscious managements. nd to reputational damage, client loss and and invest in eco-friendly solutions to reta d decreased market trust.
-This may due to poor environmental High Medium Low performance (e.g. low performance on carbon reduction) SSP3 In an environment rooted in nationalism ar consumers.
-However, the risk of losing cli client attrition and maintain long-term viab ents could still require a strategic shift tov , , , , , , Medium Low Low SSP5 by consumers when making decisions in tinitiatives and invest in eco-friendly solution With a preference shift to technological advancements, positive environmental performance is less likely to be conside by consumers when making decisions in this scenario.
-Nevertheless, this risk may encourage us to prioritise sustaina initiatives and invest in eco-friendly solutions, aiming to retain current clients and appeal to environmentally conscious customers, thus upholding our reputation as a responsible corporate entity.
-Low High Medium SSP1 In this scenario, global temperatures are projected to reach their peak around 2050.
+Climate-related Risk Scenario Time horizon 2030 2050 2080 High Very high High Loss of clients SSP1 With a strong emphasis on sustainability, high environmental performance could lea urge us to prioritise sustainable practices increasingly environmentally conscious m td to reputational damage, client loss and and invest in eco-friendly solutions to reta d decreased market trust.
+This may due to poor environmental High Medium Low performance (e.g. low performance on carbon reduction) SSP3 In an environment rooted in nationalism an consumers.
+However, the risk of losing cli client attrition and maintain long-term viab ents could still require a strategic shift tov , , , , , carbon reduction Medium Low Low SSP5 With a preference shift to technological ac by consumers when making decisions in initiatives and invest in eco-friendly solutio customers, thus upholding our reputation his scenario.
+Nevertheless, this risk may ns, aiming to retain current clients and ap encourage us to prioritise sustainability Low High Medium SSP1 In this scenario, global temperatures are projected to reach their peak around 2050.
 This heightened temperature may elevate the probability of extreme weather events, potentially disrupting international sea freight shipping routes, disrupting our logistics and access to materials.
 To minimise the likelihood of encountering this risk, it is imperative that we adopt resilient strategies for sustaining consistent manufacturing, storage and distribution practices.
 Increased severity/frequency Medium High Very high of extreme weather events - logistics and materials SSP3 As global temperatures rise, the severity of global logistics routes, affecting our mater chain management practices accordingly. ial supply chains.
-We should implement r • Medium High Very high SSP5 Increased extreme weather events may sidelays, damages and increased costs assist could compel us to implement resilier innovation in our supply chain manageme ociated with navigating unpredictable an t strategies to ensure uninterrupted man d hazardous conditions at sea.
-This Low Medium Medium SSP1 Whilst sea levels are forecasted to increas potentially result in heightened risks of flor coastal protection measures.
-This could h oding and property damage, thus prompt ting ongoing governmental investments in Low Medium Medium Rising sea levels SSP3 Despite increased sea level rises, only the to be more complications with office relocin investments towards sea defences.
-Fail due to loss of property. ations if necessary, due to political and s ocioeconomic struggles, with a reduction Low Medium Medium SSP5 There is expected to be the largest and m arms race between rapid technological ac requirement to move to safer locations an Ivances and rising sea levels.
+We should implement r Medium High Very high SSP5 Increased extreme weather events may si delays, damages and increased costs ass risk could compel us to implement resilier innovation in our supply chain manageme ociated with navigating unpredictable an t strategies to ensure uninterrupted man d hazardous conditions at sea.
+This Low Medium Medium SSP1 Whilst sea levels are forecasted to increas potentially result in heightened risks of floo coastal protection measures.
+This could h oding and property damage, thus prompt ting ongoing governmental investments ir Low Medium Medium Rising sea levels SSP3 Despite increased sea level rises, only the to be more complications with office reloc in investments towards sea defences.
+Fail due to loss of property. ations if necessary, due to political and s ocioeconomic struggles, with a reduction Low Medium Medium SSP5 There is expected to be the largest and m arms race between rapid technological ac requirement to move to safer locations an lvances and rising sea levels.
 This could financially impact us through the potentia